mantidproject/documents/Design/SANS/NewISISDesign/User_Requirements.md

 The rewrite of the ISIS SANS reduction back-end should affect the entire reduction ecosystem, including the actual reduction code, the loaders, the interfacing to Python and the interfacing to the GUI.

 The main functional capabilities of the system will be equivalent to the current system.
-Focus is on creating an performance-improved, maintainable
 The focus is to make the reduction system:
 * maintainable by defining clear units of work which can be understood and tested individually.
-* performance-improved by reusing existing data and having a parallelizable batch modes operation.
+* performance-improved by reusing existing data and having a parallelizable batch-mode operation.
-* extensible by keeping instrument-dependent information out of the reduction system and allowing for easy reconfiguration of the reduction system.
+* extensible by keeping instrument-dependent information out of the reduction system and allow for easy reconfiguration of the reduction system.

 ### System Context